 Files which are removed from backup no longer count towards your storage total.
 After you remove a file from backup, it may take a few minutes for your storage total to lower.
 If you do not see any reduction in your total storage used, it may be because you have this same file backed up from another location in this account.
 If you do, this file will have deduplicated, and removing one copy will not free up space.
 For more information, see Deduplication.

-You cannot remove files using the SpiderOak website or the mobile app.
+You cannot remove files using the SpiderOak website.

 As a security measure, in the graphical interface you can only delete the files and folders associated with the computer you are seated at.
 If you select a file or folder associated with another computer, you will notice that the Remove button does not appear.
 This is a common cause of difficulty.
 For more information, see Deleting Files From Other Devices.